allenai/embodied-clip/README.md

 For steps 2 and 3, an object is considered in-place/unshuffled if it satisfies all of the following:

-1. **Openness 🔓.** It's `openness` between its target pose and predicted pose is off by less than 20 degrees.
+1. **Openness 🔓.** It's `openness` between its target pose and predicted pose is off by less than 20 percent.
 The openness check is only applied to objects that can open.
 2. **Position 📍 and Rotation 🙃.** The object's 3D bounding box from its target pose and the predicted pose must have an IoU over 0.5.
 The positional check is only relevant to object's that can move.